hashicorp/consul-template/README.md

 // to not listen for any graceful stop signals. kill_signal = "SIGINT"

+// This is customization around the environment in which template commands are
+// executed.
+See the "exec" block for more information on the specific
+// configuration options.
+env {
+  // ...
+}

 // This is the amount of time to wait before retrying a connection to Consul.
 // Consul Template is highly fault tolerant, meaning it does not exit in the
 // face of failure.
 Instead, it uses exponential back-off and retry functions to